 Well, not unless you take the aforementioned credit utilization rate into account.
 Remember our scenario from earlier?
 Let’s say that you use your credit card for everything and your available credit is $7,000.
-Since you’re using this card for everything (and you’re paying it in full each month), you end up paying back $2,000 to $3,500.
-In that situation, you’re utilization rate is 28.5% to 50%.
+Because you’re using this card for everything (and you’re paying it in full each month), you end up paying back $2,000 to $3,500.
+In that situation, you’re utilization rate is 28.5 to 50 percent.

 This utilization rate falls under one of the biggest contributing factors to your FICO score: amount owed.
 This rate is calculated for each credit card and for all of them combined.
-As it turns out, the lower your utilization rate for each card and combined, the better for your credit score.
+The lower your utilization rate for each card and combined, the better for your credit score.

-The truth is that while paying off your credit card debt is important, what matters more is on-time payments and utilization rate.
+While paying off your credit card debt is important, what matters more is on-time payments and utilization rate.
 Many times, borrowers will ignore these factors, thinking that clearing up their debt as quickly as possible is the key to a stellar score.
-That’s when you have the confusion and the question of “why did my credit score drop after paying off the debt?”

 Here’s something to remember: Paying off your entire balance every month is not reflected in your utilization rate or, ultimately, your credit score.
 The balance that is used to calculate your utilization rate is based on your last statement balance.
 So, you could charge $900 on a credit card with a $1,000 limit and pay it off the same month, but the FICO credit score will still consider a utilization rate of 90 percent.